dmitrilvovich/AI-Powered-Photo-Querying/README.md

 # AI-Powered-Photo-Querying (In Progress)
-A web application that allows users to upload their photos and utilize AI-powered querying to find specific images based on content, date, and more.
-Built to provide a seamless photo management experience using the OpenAI API.
+A proof-of-concept web application that allows users to upload their photos and utilize AI-powered querying (OpenAI API) to find specific images based on content, date, and more.
+Built to provide a seamless photo management experience.